 A common theme during a DUI trial is the speed with which alcohol gets absorbed by the body.
 Assuming a driver stopped drinking at some specific time, the alcohol level will rise until some point later and will eventually reaches a constant level (aka plateau).
 The speed of absorption matters because during the absorption phase, a person’s breath results are overestimated giving the appearance that the person’s blood alcohol level is higher then it really is.
 Also, the speed of absorption is an element in the equation to determine the blood alcohol level at a specific time.
 In other words, if experts can’t agree what was the speed of absorption with which defendant’s body absorbed alcohol, the level of alcohol at the time of driving can’t be established.
 Common research material indicate that under optimal conditions consumed alcohol will be fully absorbed by the body within 30 to 60 minutes.
 Yet, the optimal conditions are not that common in real life.
 For example, alcohol best absorbed when its concentration is at .20%.
 Dilution will cause slow absorption, thus beers will not be absorbed within 30-60 minutes but longer periods of time.
 Similarly, hard liquor will be absorbed slower because their higher alcohol level will cause irritation and spasms inside digestive tracks and it will delay absorption.
 When these and other factors are present, the absorption can be delayed by 2 to 6 hours.
 Therefore, prosecution’s expert opinions that “all alcohol is absorbed within one hour” need to be taken with a grain of salt if only because the burden of proof in a criminal case is exceptionally high.

 Real life application: A client was charged with a DUI after he tested .09% BAC one hour after stopping drinking.
 He admitted to drinking several beers.
 Beers have slow absorption rate, therefore he should be absorbing alcohol at the time of the test; thus, at the time of driving his blood alcohol level must be below the legal limit.
+However, this client was charged with a DUI in Los Angeles and it took a lot of efforts by Los Angeles DUI Attorney to convince the prosecutor to dismiss DUI.
+If you are looking to have a professional help you defend your DUI, call our office anytime.

 (818) 921 7744